 These homemade dinner rolls come together so quickly.
 Even a novice baker can tackle this recipe.

 Start by combining flour, dry yeast, sugar, salt, and warm water in a bowl.
 Just like in my pizza dough recipe, the key is to make sure the water is hot enough to activate the yeast but not so hot that it kills it.
 I loved using a thermometer when I started baking.
+You can see it linked above.

 Use a stiff wooden spoon to stir it until a shaggy dough forms.
 It should look like this.